undeadwanderer/undead-userscripts/derpibooru-forum-filter/README.md

 - ~~Profile pages support~~ - done as of 1.0.
 - ~~Support for multiple filter words~~ - implemented as of 0.95 but may need improvement.
 - ~~GUI and local storage for filters~~ - implemented as of 0.95b but uses the library's local storage.
-- ~~Forum search and user's forum history pages support~~ - ~~unlikely to be implemented in this script because they show posts instead of threads.~~ Version 1.0 parses all forum urls.
+- ~~Forum search and user's forum history pages support~~ - ~~unlikely to be implemented in this script because they show posts instead of threads.~~ Version 1.0 parses all forum urls (the posts themselves are still visible however).
-- ~~JSON fetching of the current board list - maybe? (if possible?)~~ - not required as of 1.0.
+- ~~JSON fetching of the current board list - maybe? (if possible?)~~ - not needed as of 1.0.

 Credits:
 - Mark Taiwan for the **Derpibooru Unified Userscript UI Utility** library.